 Successful financial performance of the Company is dependent upon securing profitable construction contracts and then controlling the costs associated with the execution of the work.
 The ability to secure contracts is a function of the general state of the economy.
-Since the start of the economic downturn, construction markets have remained very competitive, and the revenues and earnings reported in the first half of 2011 reflect a greater proportion of work secured in a lower margin environment.
-In the last half of 2011, the Company's revenues and earnings improved compared with the first half results based on improving market conditions.
-At December 31, 2011, the Company has in place a strong level of Backlog of \$1.24 billion, which positions the Company well for 2012 and beyond.
+At March 31, 2012, the Company has in place a strong level of Backlog of \$1.17 billion, which positions the Company well for the balance of 2012 and beyond.
 Although some portion of the total Backlog was awarded during the economic downturn, we are now beginning to secure projects with modestly higher margins, signaling the beginning of a possible return to more favourable market conditions.

-The Company's recent acquisition of O'Connell will now enable the Company to more aggressively pursue heavy civil opportunities in Canada's commodity, mining, hydro power, water and waste water markets.
+The Company's recent acquisition of O'Connell will now enable the Company to more aggressively pursue heavy civil opportunities in Canada's commodity, mining and hydro power markets.
 The outlook for the Canadian economy, which is based on growth in these sectors, is very promising and the Company believes it can capitalize on these opportunities.
 In addition, Bird's financial strength will allow O'Connell to pursue larger scale projects that it could not previously undertake because of limited financial capacity.
 In addition, the products and services offered by Bird and O'Connell complement each other.
 There are opportunities for O'Connell to apply their earth moving expertise to Bird projects and for Bird to offer their building expertise to O'Connell projects.
+With the expertise and knowledge acquired from O'Connell, Bird is pursuing projects where the Company can self-perform earth moving services in northern Alberta.

 The industrial market represented 31% of 2011 revenues (32% - 2010).
-The Company continues to see an increase in the level of engineering and procurement activity related to a number of projects in the Alberta oil sands and these opportunities are now beginning to come to the market and this is in part responsible for the Company's strong 2011 fourth quarter revenues and earnings.
+The Company continues to see an increase in the level of engineering and procurement activity related to a number of projects in the Alberta oil sands and these opportunities are now beginning to come to the market but not at the pace seen before the downturn in the economy.
 The Company believes it is well positioned to capitalize on a resurgence of construction activity in the Alberta oil sands.
-The Company also expects revenues and earnings derived from the O'Connell acquisition to positively impact 2012, as many opportunities continue to come to market combined with the recognition of an entire year's earnings next year.
+There has been a positive impact on the first quarter revenues and earnings resulting from the O'Connell acquisition, and the Company expects opportunities for O'Connell to continue to come to market, which will contribute to the earning in 2012 and beyond.

 The institutional sector represented 58% of 2011 revenues (61% - 2010).
-The sector has been a significant source of revenues and earnings over the past two years due to a combination of government stimulus spending and the emergence of the PPP market.
-All levels of government are now expected to come under pressure to address budget deficits and consequently we do not anticipate any significant benefit from further stimulus spending.
+The institutional sector has been a significant source of revenues and earnings over the past several years due to a combination of government stimulus spending and the PPP market.
+All levels of government are still under pressure to address budget deficits, and consequently, we do not anticipate any significant benefit from further stimulus spending.
 The Company expects opportunities in the PPP market to continue to be available, although the number of projects that will come to market in 2012 is expected to decline and the competition for these projects will continue to be intense.
-The Company will continue to be active in the PPP sector and will be submitting proposals for additional PPP projects in 2012.
+The Company will continue to be active in the PPP sector and will be submitting proposals for additional PPP projects in 2012 and beyond.
+The Company is currently short listed for two significant PPP projects.